 - James II came to the throne in 1685 and dispensed the test act.

 English literature was written during the restoration period known as English restoration literature.
 The writers of this age were completely out of moral sense and seriousness.
 English literature was highly influenced by French literature.
 Boileau’s essay, comedies of Moliere were taken as inspiration y the writers of this Era.
 One can easily see the change in the literature of this age.
 From fancy to wit and from poetry to prose, this shift in literary preference was also changed due to the political atmosphere during that time.
 Satire and wit got more popular than fancy and love.
 One more category of literature add to this was pamphlet literature.
 John Evelyn and Samuel Pepys were two renowned diarists of that age.

-Drama got popular during the restoration period.
+The drama got popular during the restoration period.
 Two forms of drama got great recognition.
-One is Heroic play and other is Restoration of comedy of manners.
+One is Heroic play and the other is Restoration of the comedy of manners.

 During restoration age, heroic plays were in trend.
 Heroic plays are often called as heroic tragedies.
 These plays present characters with superhuman qualities, they are larger than life and have noble virtues.
 These plays have a strong portrayal of themes like love, honour, and courage.
 The writing style of the heroic tragedy was also like epics, i.e. they were written in heroic couplets.
 They imitate the style of epics and depict love and valor as the main theme.
 The plot involved the destiny of an empire.

 Though Dryden was more popular for Heroic drama, it was Sir William D’ Avenant who brought this style during the restoration period.
 He was the one who wrote the first heroic drama, ‘The Siege of Rhodes’.

 Dryden’s first heroic drama was ‘The first Indian queen’ along with joint efforts of Robert Howard